underscoreio/essential-slick/src/pages/basics.md

 Note also that we use triple equals `===` and not `==` in the query.
 The `===` is Slicks way of inserting the SQL `=` operator in here, rather than the Scala `equals` check.
 But aside from that, the query looks just the same as the code you'd write to work with any Scala collection.

-The `===` is the only special case to notice.
+The `===`and corresponding `=!=` are the only special cases.
 Other operators, if defined for the type you're working with, behave as you expect.
 For example, we can use less than:

 ~~~ scala
 val now = new DateTime(2001,2,17, 10,22,54)